Watts-Lab/task-mapping/tasks/Minimal Group Paradigm (study diversity).md

 ## Instructions
-Not Available
+Not Available.

 # Criteria
 ## Performance calculation
-Allocation of resources to in-group or outgroup members
+1. Allocation of resources to in-group or outgroup members

 ## Incentives
-N/A depends on research paper
+N/A, depends on research paper.